Geography of bilinearized Legendrian contact homology

-We now describe the connected sum of $\Lambda_{2i-1}$ and $\Lambda_{2i+1}$ in more details.
+We now describe the connected sum of $\Lambda_{2i-1}$ and $\Lambda_{2i+1}$ in more detail.
 We deform $\Lambda_{2i-1}$ by a Legendrian isotopy corresponding to the spinning of two iterated first Reidemeister moves on one half of the standard Legendrian unknot in $J^1(\R)$.
 Since this front in $J^0(\R)$ has a vertical symmetry axis, we can spin it around this axis to produce a Legendrian surface in $J^1(\R^2)$ as in~\cite[Section~3.2]{BST}.
 The resulting front has vertical symmetry planes and hence is spinnable around such a plane; iterating the spinning construction, we obtain the desired $2$-components Legendrian link in $J^1(\R^n)$ with cusp edges from (the deformation of) $\Lambda_{2i-1}$ and $\Lambda_{2i+1}$ facing each other and having the same Maslov potentials.
 This is illustrated by Figure~\ref{fig:connsum_highdim}.

-On this Figure, we consider the short horizontal dashed line: its image in $J^0(\R^+) \subset J^0(\R^n)$, i.e. with all spinning angles set to zero, is a line connecting two points that are each lying on a cusp locus diffeomorphic to $S^{n-1}$ and having disjoint interior with the Legendrian front.
-We perform a connected sum along this line as in~\cite[Section~4]{BST}.
+On this Figure, we consider the rectangular area limited by a dashed line: its image in $J^0(\R^+) \subset J^0(\R^n)$, i.e. with all spinning angles set to zero, is a rectangular area intersecting $\Lambda_{2i-1}, \Lambda_{2i}, \Lambda_{2i+1}$ and $\Lambda_{2i+2}$ in the 2-copy of two cusps facing each other.
+We then replace a neighborhood of this rectangular area with the 2-copy of a connecting tube, as shown in Figure~\ref{fig:doubletube}.
+This operation is equivalent to the 2-copy of the connected sum operation described in~\cite[Section~4]{BST}.